Integration

 In this spatial transcriptomics workflow, integration would be performed on the sketch dataset, which we would then project back to the full dataset.
 While we may not be running integration on this dataset, here we will describe a few of the most commonly used algorithms for integration in single-cell data analysis.

-Integration is a powerful method that uses shared highly variable genes from each group to identify shared subpopulations across conditions or datasets [Stuart and Bulter et al. (2018)].
-The goal of integration is to ensure that the cell types of one condition/dataset align with the same celltypes of the other conditions/datasets (e.g. control macrophages align with stimulated macrophages).
+Integration is a powerful method that uses shared highly variable genes from each group to identify shared subpopulations across conditions or datasets (Stuart and Bulter et al., 2018).
+The goal of integration is to ensure that the cell types of one condition/dataset align with the same cell types of the other conditions/datasets (e.g. P5CRC intestinal epithelial cells align with P5NAT intestinal epithelial cells).

 The integration method that is available in the Seurat package utilizes the canonical correlation analysis (CCA); a method that expects “correspondences” or shared biological states among at least a subset of single cells across the groups.
 The result of this integration approach is a corrected data matrix for all datasets, enabling them to be analyzed jointly in a single workflow.
 To transfer information from a reference to query dataset, Seurat does not modify the underlying expression data, but instead projects continuous data across experiments.